 Motorcycles, quad bikes and scooters

-You must hold a current driver licence to ride a scooter in the Northern Territory (NT).
+You must hold a class R rider licence to ride a scooter in the Northern Territory (NT).

 Before you start riding, you should always check your scooter and make sure you have the right protective clothing.

 Check your scooter

 You should make sure you get your scooter regularly serviced.

 Make sure there are no fluid leaks and the oil and water levels on your scooter are correct.

 Check your lights, brakes, steering, horn and tyres.

 You must wear an approved helmet when riding on the road or on a public place in the NT.
 Helmets must meet Australian standards.